-Is the End of Financial Year (EOFY) the best time to look for a job?
+Is EOFY the best time to look for a new job?

 This is the perfect time to explore job opportunities!